rg-engineering/ioBroker.semp/README.md

 ## Features
-* add devices from ioBroker in SunnyPortal via SEMP
+* add devices from ioBroker in SunnyPortal via SMA SEMP
+* informs the SunnyPortal about the current consumption
-* let SunnyPortal control those device (switch on if enough power from PV is available)
+* let SunnyPortal control these devices (switch on when there is enough PV power and switch off when there is not enough solar energy)

 ## Requirements
 * node v16 or higher